-The core faculty of the creative writing program are well-regarded practitioners in contemporary fiction, memoir, and poetry.
+The Creative Writing Program offers a Masters of Fine Arts degree.
+The creative writing core faculty are well-regarded practitioners in contemporary fiction, memoir, and poetry.
 Our professors publish frequently, both with top commercial houses (Pantheon, Doubleday, Viking) and prestigious non-profits (Graywolf, University of Chicago, B.O.A.
 Editions).
-They write bestsellers (Julie Schumacher’s 2014 comic novel Dear Committee Members) and enduring classics (Charles Baxter’s widely cited Burning Down the House: Essays on Fiction, Patricia Hampl’s pioneering memoir A Romantic Education).
+They write bestsellers (Julie Schumacher’s 2014 comic novel Dear Committee Members) and enduring classics (Charles Baxter’s widely cited Burning Down the House: Essays on Fiction).

 Creative writing faculty are dedicated teachers, as evidenced by multiple University and College of Liberal Arts teaching awards.
 They are also dedicated readers, publishing book reviews (poet Peter Campion received the Editors Award for Reviewing from Poetry magazine) and editing leading journals or series (Ray Gonzalez has been the Poetry Editor at The Bloomsbury Review since 1980; Charles Baxter edited the Art of... fiction-craft series at Graywolf).

-With the Department of English now offering an undergraduate minor in creative writing in addition to the program’s 23-year-old MFA degree, we are pleased to have added four new professors in the past five years: V.V.
+With the Department of English now offering an undergraduate minor in creative writing in addition to the program’s 24-year-old MFA degree in creative writing, we are pleased to have added four new professors in the past five years: V.V.
 Ganeshananthan, author of the novel Love Marriage, a Barnes & Noble Discover Great New Writers Book; Douglas Kearney, author of several poetry and essay collections; Kathryn Nuernberger, also a poet and essayist; and Kim Todd, author of three creative nonfiction books with an environmental science slant.

 Read interviews with our outstanding faculty.